 Dangers of Opium and Related Substances

-It is worth re-stating that opium use in the United States is very rare.
+It is worth re-stating that opium use in the United States is sporadic.
 Indeed, most people who are told they are receiving opium are getting tar heroin, which has been mixed with other ingredients to provide a convincing consistency.
 Heroin is often cut, or diluted, with various substances to alter its texture and appearance.
 Dealers also use this method to ensure higher profits.
-Some substances said to be used to cut heroin include:
+Some substances used to cut heroin include:

 - Baby laxatives